TotallyNotGoingToBeScammed/TotallyNotGoingToBeScammed.github.io/_projects/3_project.markdown

 Does anyone want to study with me?
 If you come here from r/swift you know my email!

-I made this game: random sized and random colored balls bouncing around if fired.
+I made this mini-game: random sized and random colored balls bouncing around if fired (look at the image).
 Very simple you can copy the code and run it on your computer by running

 <pre><code>
 python ball.py